COACHING

 Coaching is for anyone responsible for their organization's or program's risk and safety management plan, including program directors, risk managers, and senior and executive leaders.
 People in these roles face common challenges, like influencing across organizational levels, carrying significant responsibility with limited authority, and managing competing demands.

-Many safety leaders have outdoor leadership backgrounds, which provide a strong foundation.
+Many safety leaders have outdoor leadership backgrounds, which provide a strong foundation for senior leadership roles.
 Coaching builds on those foundations by developing the organizational leadership skills needed to navigate internal dynamics, expand influence and impact, and create meaningful change.
 Coaching supports both established leaders and those new to safety leadership roles.

 -